 Students participating in extracurricular activities will make academics their first priority.
 Students who have been assigned a behavior detention have two school days to serve their detention.
-Students serving tardy detentions have the option of Monday or Thursday only.

 Students may miss practice time to serve detentions.
 If an extracurricular activity and/or travel to an event DOES interfere with detention, the student will not be able to participate in that activity.
-If the detention DOES NOT interfere with the extracurricular activity and/or the travel to the event the student with be able to participate.
+If the detention DOES NOT interfere with the extracurricular activity and/or the travel to the event the student will be able to participate.